rananna/bttf-alarm-clock/readme.md

 ### Video Demo

-You can see the BTTF clock in action [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+You can see the BTTF clock booting up [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 This project is packed with features to create an authentic and highly functional alarm clock: